 In the event of a material change in the character, location, or volume of a discharge, the discharger shall file with this Regional Board a new Report of Waste Discharge.
-(Wat.
-Code, § 13260, subd. (c).)
+(Water Code, Section 13260, subdivision (c)).
 A material change includes, but is not limited to, the following: